Greedquest/ListObject-WithEvents/README.md

+---

+**_Work in progress:_** _some to-be-implemented events (e.g. multiple rows/cols added at once) currently will trigger `Debug.Assert`s rather than gracefully failing.
+As a result this code is not safe for use in the wild.
+My recommendation is to replace the `Debug.Assert False` lines in the `[Default/NoCache]Categoriser.cls` with `events.RaiseDataValueChanged target` to raise a generic event, if you want to use this code right now.
+Most events are implemented._

+---

 # ListObject-WithEvents

 Get events when your Excel Tables (ListObjects) expand to hold new data, values change, rows are added and deleted and more...